-Maicol Ochoa is a CNST/UMD Research Scientist in the Nanofabrication Research Group and the Institute for Research in Electronics and Applied Physics at the University of Maryland, College Park.
+Maicol Ochoa is a PML/UMD Research Scientist in the Atom Scale Device Group and the Institute for Research in Electronics and Applied Physics at the University of Maryland, College Park.
 He received a B.S. in chemistry and a M.S. in mathematics from the Universidad Nacional de Colombia and a Ph.D. in chemistry and chemical biology from Cornell University.
 His doctoral research focused on developing numerical and analytical models for the interpretation of single-molecule fluorescence trajectories in nanocatalysis.
 Maicol later worked as a postdoctoral fellow at the University of California in San Diego and the University of Pennsylvania.
 His research interest include: quantum and mesoscale electron transport, nanoscale thermodynamics, nanoplasmonics and single molecule dynamics.
-Currently, he is working with Michael Zwolak developing computational approaches and formal theory to describe transport in nanoscale and graphene-based devices.
+Currently, he is working with Garnett Bryant developing tight-binding and transport models of atom-based quantum devices for quantum materials and simulators.